thasvithu/Data-Science-Projects-Portfolio/README.md

 ### Beginner Projects
 1. **Introduction to Notebook Projects**
-   - **Objective:** Get comfortable with notebook-based projects in Python, SQL, and R.
+   - **Objective:** Get comfortable with notebook-based projects in Python and SQL.

 2. **Investigating Netflix Movies**
    - **Objective:** Apply basic Python skills to manipulate and visualize movie data.